avajs/ava/docs/recipes/jspm-systemjs.md

 Translations: [Français](https://github.com/avajs/ava-docs/blob/master/fr_FR/docs/recipes/jspm-systemjs.md)

 It requires a special loader helper to correctly resolve `import`s of JSPM packages when using AVA.
+The purpose of the loader is to allow you to run your tests without having to pre-build your JSPM project.

 ## Setup